hoobs-org/core/docs/logging-monitoring.md

 # Logging & Monitoring
-Homebridge(X) uses [Socket.IO](https://socket.io/) for logging and monitoring.
-This allows you to stream the CPU and memory stats as well as the Homebridge(X) log.
-The Homebridge(X) status is also streamed.
+HOOBS uses [Socket.IO](https://socket.io/) for logging and monitoring.
+This allows you to stream the CPU and memory stats as well as the HOOBS log.
+The service status is also streamed.

 ## Logging
 You can stream the active log to a browser, desktop or mobile application.
 Here is a basic HTML example.